CommunitySolidServer/CommunitySolidServer/config/identity/README.md

 ## Handler

-Contains everything needed for setting up the Identity Provider.
+Contains everything needed for setting up the account management.

+* *default*: All account features enabled.
+* *disabled*: Completely disables everything account related.
+* *no-accounts*: Disables the creation of new accounts.
-* *default*: Contains all the core components of the IDP.
+* *no-pods*: Disables the creation of new pods.

+## OIDC

+Determines if OIDC interactions are supported as an identity provider.

+* *default*: OIDC is enabled.
+* *disabled*: OIDC is disabled.

 ## Interaction